 De Leon 'can't wait' to make Rays debut

-Jose De Leon will make his Rays debut Thursday afternoon in Fort Myers in a start against the Red Sox.
+Jose De Leon will make his Rays debut Thursday afternoon when he starts against the Red Sox in Fort Myers.
 The Rays acquired De Leon from the Dodgers in January in exchange for second baseman Logan Forsythe .

 Comments